HMI2-Research-Group/PIP-Summer-School/README.md

 conda install -y -c conda-forge seaborn
 ```

-Quick Tip: The python version is 3.8 so that you can use walrus operator.
+Quick Tip: The Python version is 3.8 so you can use the walrus operator.